ibm-cloud-docs/event-notifications/en-create-subscription.md

 {: #en-subscription-details}
 {: step}

-- Click `Create` to display subscription wizard.
+- Click `Create` to display subscription side panel.
 - Fill in the following subscription details:
-    - `Subscription name`: name of the subscription.
+    - `Name`: name of the subscription.
-    - `Subscription description`: add an optional description.
+    - `Description`: add an optional description.
-- Under the `Subscribe to a topic` section, select a topic from the drop down list and select a destination from the destination drop down list.
+- Select a `Topic` from the drop down list.
+- Select a destination type from the destination drop down list.
-- Destination type; select type under `Destination`.
+   - `IBM Cloud SMS service` - When you select this option, you can add upto 100 phone numbers to the recipient list.
+In the **Active** tab, add the Mobile numbers.
+When a recipient sends an response `STOP`, the recipients number will be moved to the **Unsubscribed** tab.
+The recipient can restart to receive the SMS by sending a response code `START`.
+   - `IBM Cloud Email service` - When you select this option, you can add upto 100 email addresses of the recipient list.
+The **Active** tab displays the list of recipients email addresses and the date activated.
+The **Unsubscribed** tab displays the list of recipients who don't want to receive any email notification.
+- Add additional information related to the respective destination type.
+- Click **Create**.

 ## Enable the subscription
 {: #en-subscription-finish}
 {: step}

-- Click `Create` in the subscription wizard.
+- Click `Create` in the subscription side panel.

 ## Unsubscribe
 {: #en-unsubscribe-finish}
 {: step}

-You can subscribe to or unsubscribe from specific Event Notification email notifications.
-Also, users can opt out of receiving notifications for any subscription.
+You can subscribe to or unsubscribe from specific Event Notification subscription.
+Also, users can opt-out of receiving notifications for any subscription.

-To unsubscribe, do the following:

-- Under email subscription, click the `Unsubscribed` dialog to modify subscription settings and unsubscribe from mailing lists.
-- Select or deselect the `Unsubscribed` dialog, this automatically reflects in the subscription wizard.

-The role of an Admin:

-- Only an admin can move or modify an unsubscribed email id to `Active`.
-- Only an admin can clear unsubscribed email lists.
-- An admin cannot manually move or add users to the unsubscribed list.